MappingLope/LOPE_NER/README.md

 |--------------|-----------|--------|----------|
 | LOC          | 0.9577    | 0.9577 | 0.9577   |

-We also trained the NER models on a version of the corpus annotated with both location (LOC) and person (PER) entities.
-However, this led to a slight decrease in performance, primarily due to the increased complexity of the task, the semantic ambiguity of certain entities, and the imbalance between classes—specifically, the dominance of PER over LOC.
-The results below, obtained using the xlm-roberta-large-ner-spanish model, illustrate the performance in this multi-entity setting:
+We also trained the NER models on a subset of the corpus annotated with both location (LOC) and person (PER) entities (7300 sentences, 4326 PER and 841 LOC).
+However, this multi-entity setting resulted in a slight decline in performance.
+This reduction is primarily attributed to the increased complexity of the task, semantic ambiguity in some entities, and class imbalance, particularly the predominance of PER over LOC, which also characterizes the full corpus.
+The results below, obtained using the xlm-roberta-large-ner-spanish model, reflect performance under these conditions:

 | 20 epochs	   | Precision | Recall | F1-score |
 |--------------|-----------|--------|----------|